ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints` to which the AggregateInitReq is being sent.
 The `agg_param` field is an opaque, VDAF-specific aggregation parameter.
-The `helper_state` parameter contains the helper's state.
-This is an optional parameter of an aggregate request that the helper can use to carry state across requests and across aggregate flows.
+The `job_id` parameter contains the leader's chosen AggregationJobID.

 Let `[aggregator]` denote the helper's API endpoint.
 The leader sends a POST request to `[aggregator]/aggregate` with its AggregateInitReq message as